adityaamehra/Open-Apple-Maps/README.md

-#It is just for basic implementation
+# It is just for basic implementation
-and for more complex implementation we can go to the apple documentation
+for more complex implementation we can go to the apple documentation